pfredz-hsgt/luncheon-hsgt/README.md

 3. Select quantities for each item using +/- buttons
 4. Add remarks (optional)
 5. Click "Submit Order"
-6. Use "Add Another Order" to order for someone else
+6. Click "View Order Summary" to view all currently placed order

 ### For Admins (Managing Orders):